tonyscottpage/site/services.markdown

 index: 10
 ---

-Service can be an act or an attitude, a duty or a gift.
-Our SERVICE is towards your purpose and challenge.
+SERVICE can be an act or an attitude, a duty or a gift.
+Our service is towards your purpose and challenge.
 At the heart is a question: how to spread trust and accountability much wider?
 We bring our "living systems" approach to build "enabling environments", release ripples and shift systems.